NeCTAR-RC/heat-templates/juno/Ubuntu/SoftwareConfig/README.md

 # Software Configs

-The current NeCTAR images do not have all of the software required by SoftwareConfig resources installed.
+The current NeCTAR images do not have all of the software required by either the SoftwareDeployment or SoftwareConfig resource types installed.

 The required software: